 While you’re searching for eBooks to borrow, you may also find other ones to keep.
 Before you find your computer in a disorganized mess of eBooks, give Calibre a try.
-Also, Angela wrote up a great article about 5 eBook tools and tidbits, so be sure to give that a read.

 What do you typically use for obtaining free eBooks?
 Have you tried any of these services already?
 What do you think about them?
 We’re looking forward to your thoughts and opinions.

 Image Credit: Hand Holding eBook via Shutterstock